King Edward's School, Birmingham A GSG School

 Part of a unique multi-academy trust which incorporates 13 schools – six grammars, five comprehensive academies and two independents, with aims to increase the latter.
 The trust educates 11,000 of the brightest boys and girls across the city – that’s more than one in 10 children from Brum.
 ‘A sleeping giant of a charity,’ according to the head, who is proud of its aims to open up top-notch education to the most disadvantaged.

 Also helping the cause are the school’s alumni.
 All stems from the fact that under the direct grant scheme (pre-1975), 80 per cent of King Edward’s pupils enjoyed free places and the school topped the league tables.
 After the abolition of the scheme the school declined.
 But those who had enjoyed these free places are now among the school’s richest, most successful and most grateful alumni – and they too are on a moral mission to help enable the school to educate the cleverest, not the richest.
-‘The taxi driver who brought me here on my first day said, “Oh my son goes to that school,” and it’s happened several times since,’ says the head.
+‘The taxi driver who brought me here on my first day said, “Oh my son goes to that school,” and it’s happened several times since,’ the previous head told us.
 Thirty-five per cent of pupils now receive some financial support, including 10 per cent to have free places.
 The school is now one of the most socially and ethnically diverse independent schools in the country, with more than 70 per cent of pupils non-white British.
 And once again, the school is a league table topper.

 The school is secular, so chapel is mainly used for exhibitions these days, most recently GCSE art.
 Uniform matters – the right colour socks, no coats in corridors etc (genuine excitement in sixth form when you get to wear your own shirt).
 Houses important, with House Shout (where you perform your own song) among the more popular competitions (not to be confused with house music – ‘that’s more classical’).
 Scores are aggregated and the winner declared Cock House, a deliciously retro title.
 The boys also appreciate the bonkers school song.
 Overall vibe traditional but not stifled.
 Food good - it was sustainability week when we visited, so vegetarian options only.
 Our lunch companions answered our questions attentively, though with all that curiosity in the school, we’d have quite liked a few questions to have been thrown our way as part of the conversation.